snl-dakota/dakota-examples/official/gui/job_submission/queued_machine_examples/ngw_example/README.md

 ![alt text](img/WorkflowDriver.png "WorkflowDriver.iwf")

-Click on the dprepro node, and in the Settings view, set the "dpreproPath" property to the installation location of Dakota on the remote machine.
+Click on the pyprepro node, and in the Settings view, set the "pypreproPath" property to the installation location of Dakota on the remote machine, since pyprepro is co-located with Dakota.
+Alternately, ensure that the path to Dakota's bin directory is immediately available upon login to the remote machine (via a .bashrc script, for example).

 ## Step 5.
 Run